-We invest substantial resources to ensure our marketing of breast-milk substitutes (BMS) complies with the aim and principles of the WHO International Code of Marketing of Breast-milk Substitutes (pdf, 128Kb) - the WHO Code.
+We invest substantial resources to ensure our marketing of breast-milk substitutes (BMS) complies with the aim and principles of the Nestlé Policy and Procedures for the Implementation of the WHO International Code of Marketing of Breast Milk Substitutes (pdf, 3Mb) (the WHO Code).
 We are strongly committed to transparency, and report regularly and publicly on compliance with topics that are related to the WHO Code.
 These reports are available below.

 Our compliance record

-Every year, we publish an external report summarising the results of our compliance record with the WHO Code over the year, and actions taken to remedy any non-compliances found.
-These reports cover compliance with the Nestlé Policy and instructions for implementation of the WHO Code (pdf, 3Mb) and national regulations implementing the Code.
+Every year, we publish an external report summarizing the results of our compliance record with the WHO Code over the year, and actions taken to remedy any non-compliances found.
+These reports cover compliance with the Nestlé Policy and instructions for implementation of the WHO Code and national regulations implementing the Code.

 We are proud to have been the first BMS manufacturer included in the FTSE4Good Index and to have consistently met its rigorous criteria for the responsible marketing of BMS since 2011.

 External audits performed by Bureau Veritas